lidanh/AssemblyGuard/README.md

 The workaround for that is **vagrant rsync folders**, which is supported since vagrant 1.5 (so update your vagrant to the last release first!).

-Config your shared folder to use rsync: In you ``VagrantFile`` config rsync as any other synced folder, by just specifying the "rsync" type:
+Config your shared folder to use rsync: In your ``VagrantFile`` config rsync as any other synced folder, by just specifying the "rsync" type:

 `config.vm.synced_folder "/shared_folder_host_path", "/vm_path", type: "rsync"`